michaelkoss/stackedits/Agile Estimation and Planning.md

 ### Estimation
 - is hard and inaccurate...we are not good at it
 	- optimists and pessimists..waste time arguing
 	- time spent estimating does not generate more accuracy
+	- software is ambiguous
 - humans are much better at relative estimation
 	- comparing is much quicker and more accurate than deconstructing